Masudali23/PX4-Iris-Drone-Path-Planning-CV/README.md

     ```bash
     python3 path_of_your_script/drone_flight.py

+10. **Arm the Drone:** To arm the drone for flight, use the following command:
+    ```bash
+    ros2 service call /mavros/cmd/arming mavros_msgs/srv/CommandBool "{value: true}"

 ## Notes:
 - Ensure your ROS2 and MAVROS setups are correctly configured before running the project.
 - Modify paths according to your local environment.